A Ball Point Game Moment with AI?

 Participants form teams and pass balls to each other – following a set of simple rules – to score as many points as possible.

-At first, they try things out, improve a little – and are quickly quite satisfied.
+At first, they experiment, improve slightly – and are quickly quite satisfied.

 Then they hear that other groups have achieved ten times as many points.

-Some teams take that as motivation and start to rethink everything: “What would we have to change to get there?”
+Some teams take this as motivation and begin to completely rethink their approach: “What would we have to change to get there?”

-Others don’t believe it – or stick to their current approach.
+Others don’t believe it – or stick to their current way of working.

-What’s fascinating: most teams that take the leap achieve significantly more.
+The teams that accept the anchor achieve significantly more.

-Some get close to the 10x goal.
-A few even reach it.
+Some come close to the 10x target or even reach it.

 This week, Timon forwarded me a compelling blog post by Harper Reed.
 In it, he describes his personal learning journey with AI tools in software development – across nine stages.